The translation of this document is outdated.

 [19 May 2011]

 Section 7.
-Information on the
+Information on Terms and

-these codes in electronic form.
+codes in electronic form.

 (3) The requirements specified in Paragraph two of this